The world's first AF anamorphic lens | Shop now >

 chuhaidianshi |

-This article discusses the characteristics of lenses with different focal lengths, the effects they produce, and what helps in choosing the right lens for various scenarios.
+This article discusses the characteristics of lenses with different focal lengths, the effects they produce, and what helps to choose the right lens for various use scenarios.

-In general, lenses can be divided into two categories: zoom lenses with variable focal lengths and prime lenses, whose focal length is fixed due to their design.
-Additionally, lenses can be classified by focal length into wide-angle lenses, standard lenses, telephoto lenses, and macro lenses.
+In general, lenses can be divided into two categories: zoom lenses with variable focal lengths and prime lenses, whose focal length is fixed by design.
+Furthermore, lenses can also be classified by focal length into wide-angle lenses, standard lenses, telephoto lenses, and macro lenses.

 Zoom Lenses and Prime Lenses

 A zoom lens is a lens with a variable focal length, for example, 24 mm to 70 mm or 70 mm to 200 mm.
-Zoom lenses are characterized by their variable focal length and combine wide-angle and telephoto functions.
+Zoom lenses are characterized by their variable focal length and combine the functions of wide-angle and telephoto lenses.
 Therefore, they are suitable for a variety of scenarios.
 You can adjust the focal length as needed.

 The SIRUI Jupiter 28-85mm T3.2 cine full-frame zoom lens is a good option among zoom lenses.
 This lens covers a zoom range from wide-angle to medium telephoto (28 mm to 85 mm).
 With a focal length of 28 mm, it is suitable for landscape and architectural photography because of the wide angle of view, while at 85 mm the depth of field becomes shallower and the background more blurred, making the main subject stand out from the background, which is especially ideal for portraits and distant landscapes.

 A prime lens is a lens with a fixed focal length determined by its design.
-Due to their often simpler optical construction, prime lenses can offer higher image quality and tend to have less distortion, which can be particularly advantageous for beginners.
+Due to their often simpler optical construction, prime lenses can offer higher image quality and tend to have less distortion, which can be especially beneficial for beginners.
 Thanks to their lightweight design, prime lenses are also more compact than zoom lenses.
 Therefore, they are ideal for travel or outdoor photography.

 Wide-Angle, Standard, Telephoto, and Macro Lenses